ellispax/Online-Exam-Sys/README.md

 To use the application, follow these steps:

 1. Start the Django development server by running `python manage.py runserver`.
+2. Navigate to the Back-End Branch for the Django App
-2. Open your web browser and navigate to `http://localhost:8000/`.
+3. Open your web browser and navigate to `http://localhost:8000/`.
-3. Create a new account or log in with an existing one.
+4. Create a new account or log in with an existing one.
-4. Create a new exam by clicking the "Create Exam" button.
+5. Create a new exam by clicking the "Create Exam" button.
-5. Add questions and answer options to the exam.
+6. Add questions and answer options to the exam.
-6. Publish the exam.
+7. Publish the exam.
-7. Take the exam by clicking the "Take Exam" button.
+8. Take the exam by clicking the "Take Exam" button.
-8. Submit your answers and receive your score.
+9. Submit your answers and receive your score.

 ### Features